HMS Port Royal (1778): Capture

 By the start of June 1779, Everitt had been succeeded in charge of Port Royal by Commander John Cowling, who remained in command until December 1779.
 Everitt was transferred as commander (acting captain) to HMS Ruby, a 64-gun third rate ship of the line, as a replacement for Captain Joseph Deane, who was unwell.
-(Deane died on 12 January 1780).
+Deane died on 12 January 1780.
 On 2 June, Ruby was in company with Aeolus and the sloop Jamaica when they encountered the French 36-gun frigate Prudente.
 The British gave chase, during which a chance shot from Prudente's stern guns killed Everitt and a sailor.
 The British captured Prudente, which they took into service under her existing name.

 Fate

 Port Royal, came under the command of Commander Timothy Kelly on 13 January 1780.

-In 1781 he sailed to Pensacola to assist the British forces there, which were under siege.
+In 1781, he sailed to Pensacola to assist the British forces there, which were under siege.
 The Siege of Pensacola lasted from 9 March 1781 to 8 May.
-On 10 March the Spaniards captured a boat and nine men from Port Royal who had gone foraging to Rose Island.
+On 10 March, the Spaniards captured a boat and nine men from Port Royal who had gone foraging to Rose Island.
 On 23 March, Kelly was ordered to bring his crew ashore to help man the shore defenses.
-The plan was to destroy the sloop if necessary, but in the interim the British put some of their Spanish prisoners aboard to keep them out of the hands of Britain's Indian allies.
-Unfortunately, on 1 April the Spanish sent in some boats that captured Port Royal without resistance.
-On 4 May one of Port Royal's crew was badly wounded by a cannon ball; he later died.
-Another of her crew was killed two days later.
+The plan was to destroy the sloop if necessary, but in the interim, the British put some of their Spanish prisoners aboard to keep them out of the hands of Britain's Indian allies.
+Unfortunately, on 1 April, the Spanish sent in boats that captured Port Royal without resistance.
+On 4 May, one of Port Royal's crew was badly wounded by a cannon ball; he later died.
+Another of the crew was killed two days later.

-The last Spanish assault on 8 May cost Port Royal Midshipman John Blair and 12 seaman killed, and five seamen wounded.
+The last Spanish assault on 8 May cost the Port Royal its Midshipman, John Blair, 12 seaman killed, and five seamen wounded.
 Three seamen took the opportunity to desert.
-All these casualties occurred in the advanced redoubt.
-The British formally capitulated on 10 May 1781 and the Spanish seized Fort George and with it western Florida.
+All casualties occurred in the advanced redoubt.
+The British formally capitulated on 10 May 1781 and the Spanish seized Fort George and, with it, western Florida.

 In his report, Major-General John Campbell, the British commander, singled out Lieutenant William Hargood, who had joined Port Royal in January 1780, for his service in command of the Royal Navy redoubt at Fort George.
 The Spanish took their British prisoners to Havana, and then returned them to the British in New York in an exchange for Spanish prisoners of war.